qnap-dev/kong-plugin-api-transformer/README.md

 ## Abstract

-Current plugins which listed in the **[Kong Hub - TRANSFORMATIONS](https://docs.konghq.com/hub/#transformations)** exists many restrictions while applying in our business cases, what we need is a more elastic way in transformtion.
+Current transformer plugins that listed in the **[Kong Hub](https://docs.konghq.com/hub/#transformations)** exists many restrictions in our business requirements, what we need is a more elastic way in transformtion.
 With this plugin, you can write the control logic in Lua to transform requests and responses for specific routes/servcies, we also engage the Lua sanbox approach for security concerns.

 ## Project Structure